Savathun/Portfolio/Code-Samples/C++/MinimumSpanningTree/readme.md

 *  Description of the program
 *******************************************************

-The program "lab3" takes a file that contains link information and cost of between link of a whole network.
-It then finds the minimum spanning tree of the network using kruskals algorithm. m
+The program "mst" takes a file that contains link information and cost of between link of a whole network.
+It then finds the minimum spanning tree of the network using Kruskal's algorithm.

 *******************************************************